jnbolsen/homepage/README.md

-# Homepage Install and Update Scripts
+# Homepage install and update scripts
 These are scripts to easily install and update [Homepage](https://gethomepage.dev/installation/) from source.

-Right now these are set to be verbose but can be changed by removing `-x` at the top of each script.
+Right now these are set to be verbose but can be changed by removing `-x` from `#!/bin/bash -x`.

 ## Requirements
 The following packages are installed: